jsdf/webpack_rails/README.md

 var glob = require('glob');
 var webpack = require('webpack');

-// feel free to change any of the paths in this file to suit your desired directory structure.
+// feel free to change any of the paths in this file to suit your
-// this shows one possible structure you can use:
+// desired directory structure. this file shows one possible structure
+// you can use.
-// all the files in app/client/entrypoints are entrypoints to webpack bundles which will be built.
+// in this example, all the files in `app/client/entrypoints` are
+// entrypoints to webpack bundles which will be built. if you had a file
-// if you had a file app/client/entrypoints/users.js it would result in a users.bundle.js output file. var entrypoints = glob.sync('app/client/entrypoints/*/').reduce(function(entries, p) {
+// `app/client/entrypoints/users.js` it would result in a `users.bundle.js` output file. var entrypoints = glob.sync('app/client/entrypoints/*/').reduce(function(entries, p) {
   entries[path.basename(p)] = path.resolve(p);
   return entries;